 You can alter the above behavior by changing the priority setting to show your campaign ahead of ones provided by our network, after all network campaigns, and more.

-NOTE: This is a legacy option and currently behaves the same as "Rotate with network campaigns at low priority".
+- Rotate normally with network campaigns - This is a legacy option and currently behaves the same as "Rotate with network campaigns at low priority".

-Normally, our network will rotate through each campaign at least once to ensure the user has seen all available ads.
+- Show ahead of all network campaigns - Normally, our network will rotate through each campaign at least once to ensure the user has seen all available ads.
 By choosing this option, you force your self-service campaign to ALWAYS show, even if it has been viewed once before (at the expense of serving paid ads from our network).

-Your self-service campaign will always show on the first page view of the user and not appear again until they have seen all other paid campaigns available on our network.
+- Rotate with network campaigns at high priority - Your self-service campaign will always show on the first page view of the user and not appear again until they have seen all other paid campaigns available on our network.

-Your self-service campaign will show only after the user has seen all paid campaigns available on our network.
+- Rotate with network campaigns at low priority - Your self-service campaign will show only after the user has seen all paid campaigns available on our network.

-Commonly used to serve "house ads" or "waterfall" tags from another network, these will only show if there are zero campaigns to display from either your self-service pool or our network.
+- Backfill as a last resort - Commonly used to serve "house ads" or "waterfall" tags from another network, these will only show if there are zero campaigns to display from either your self-service pool or our network.
 Even if a user has seen all other campaigns before, we will repeat them before ever showing a campaign marked as backfill.